tsapuanq/Kokshetau_Housing_Analysis/README.md

    - Saved the processed data into structured files.

 3. **Data cleaning and visulaizations** ('data_cleaning_and_visualizations.ipynb'):
-   - Analyze the dataset
+   - Analyze the dataset.
-   - Fill the Nan values replace by mean and etc.
+   - Fill the Nan values, replace by mean and etc.
-   - Analyze the abnormal values
+   - Analyze the abnormal values.
-   - Drop uneccessary column, raws
+   - Drop uneccessary column, rows.
-   - Visualize the dataset to understand it
+   - Visualize the dataset to understand.

 4. **Models** ('model.ipynb'):
-   - Drop uneeccessary columns by checking correlation matrix
+   - Drop uneccessary columns by checking correlation matrix.
-   - Data proccessing from categorical to numerical
+   - Data proccessing from categorical to numerical.
-   - Creating new features to understand the data better
+   - Creating new features to understand the data better.
    - Create the models.